warpspeed/php-silex-sample/readme.md

 ## Install Silex and Run Migrations

-Silex ulilizes Composer to manages its dependencies.
-To intall the required libraries listed in the `composer.json` file, run the following commands:
+Silex ulilizes Composer to manage its dependencies.
+To install the required libraries listed in the `composer.json` file, run the following commands:

 ```
 # RUN THESE COMMANDS FROM YOUR VM